 The Tambopata Research Center is positioned in the heart of Tambopata National Reserve where the wildlife is at carrying capacity for the environment, which means you can spot many different animals and plants.
 The Tambopata Research Center is also located near one of the largest macaw clay licks in the Amazon Rainforest where researchers are using the lodge to study conservation, ecology, and macaw behavior.

 You will also enjoy the huge network of trails winding their way around the rainforest where your Amazon guides from Tambopata Research Center will be showing you different animals and plants, including many different monkeys, fascinating birds, interesting reptiles, and small, delicate frogs.

 At the Tambopata Research Center, you will also stay one night at the Refugio Amazonas, which is located in the buffer zone of Tambopata National Reserve.
-While at Refugio Amazonas, you can enjoy a range of add-on experiences such as kayaking, jungle mountain biking, canopy climbing, and standup paddleboarding.
+While at Refugio Amazonas, you can enjoy a range of experiences, such as climbing the canopy tower, night walks, and lake tours.

 You will enjoy exploring the forest of a day to find many different species and also experience the rainforest at night to see the rainforest come alive with an entirely new group of rainforest animals.